blackferncreations/germankeycut/intellectual-context.md

 # Intellectual Context

-GermanKeyCut is an operational structural positioning system.
+The structural model underlying GermanKeyCut is operational rather than illustrative.

 Parts of the thinking underlying that system are being developed in parallel through a longer-form manuscript.